apache/dubbo-website/content/en/overview/notices/protocol.md

 ---
-title: "RPC 协议安全"
+title: "RPC Protocol Security"
-linkTitle: "RPC 协议安全"
+linkTitle: "RPC Protocol Security"
 weight: 2
 type: docs
-description: "在 Dubbo 中更安全的使用 RPC 协议"
+description: "Using RPC protocols securely in Dubbo"
 ---

-Dubbo 支持 RPC 协议的扩展，理论上用户可以基于该扩展机制启用任意的 RPC 协议，这带来了极大的灵活的，但同时也要意识到其中潜藏的安全性风险。
+Dubbo supports the extension of RPC protocols, allowing users to enable any RPC protocol based on this extension mechanism in theory.
+This provides great flexibility but also comes with potential security risks.

-Dubbo 2.7 官方版本提供的序列化协议有如下几种：
+The following serialization protocols are provided in the official version of Dubbo 2.7:
 * Dubbo
 * RMI
 * Hessian